 Georgia Department of Community Affairs

-- Mastery of Microsoft’s suite of office software (including MSAccess for database management and SharePoint for document/process management)
+- Knowledge of Microsoft’s suite of office software

-- Solid interpersonal skills and ability to credibly represent the agency to internal and external partners, orally and in writing
+- Solid interpersonal skills and ability to interact with internal and external partners

 - Attention to detail; excellent time management and organizational skills